Our Wills and Trusts Lawyers help you understand the purpose and importance of these important documents for your unique situation.

 An important function of a will concerning families with minor children is to select an individual to serve as a guardian of those children in the event of the death of those parents.
 Failing to appoint a guardian for minor children in the will, will result in a court appointed guardian who may not be the personal preference of the parents and could even be a stranger.
 Working with lawyers who deal with wills regularly, and specialize in wills, will ensure such grave mistakes do not happen.

 A revocable inter vivos trust (or “revocable living trust”) is an estate planning tool which may be created as an agreement between the individual establishing the trust and a person or entity which will be responsible for the preservation and management of any assets placed into the trust.
 Common terms for the individual creating the trust is the Trustor or Settlor and the fiduciary appointed by the Trustor is commonly referred to as the Trustee.
 The term “revocable” means that the Trustor may either revoke or amend the Trust during his lifetime.
 Due to the emotional element of these trusts, it is recommended that they are established under the careful guidance of a living trusts lawyers.

 Upon the death of an individual, a testamentary trust goes into effect.
 During his lifetime, the Trustor may desire to leave certain assets to a beneficiary, but wishes to restrict under what circumstances the beneficiary is to receive the bequest.
 Unlike Inter Vivos Trusts, Testamentary trusts are irrevocable and cannot be amended or revoked.

 The tax rules relating to inheritance and Federal Estate Taxes many be very intricate and are subject to frequent revisions.
-When consideration a vehicle such as an Intervivos or Testamentary Trust, it is recommended to seek the advice of a legal professional.
+When considering a vehicle such as an Intervivos or Testamentary Trust, it is recommended to seek the advice of a local lawyer for wills.

 Irrevocable and revocable Trusts